PTAHume/ObitControlls/README.md

 ## JSON Export

-The app exports minimal JSON with only non-default values:
+The app outputs minimal JSON with only non-default values:

 ```json
 {